alottabits/boardfarm-bdd/README.md

 -   **Requirements Use Cases:** All use cases are written following the structure defined in the `requirements/template/Use Case Template (reflect the goal).md`.

--   **Step Definition Collection:** All step definitions are collected in one file.
-This allows all scenarios to leverage the same test setp definitions.
+-   **Step Definition Collection:** All step definitions (the code representing the test step) are collected in one file.
+This allows all scenarios to leverage the same test step definitions.
 The objective is to achieve maximum re-use of the test steps.

 -   **Step Definition Type Hinting:** All step definitions and fixtures that interact with testbed devices must use Python type hints.
 These hints should leverage the specific device templates (Abstract Base Classes) provided by `boardfarm`.
 These templates can be found in the `boardfarm/boardfarm3/templates/` directory and help ensure code quality and maintainability.

 -   **Synchronization of Artifacts:** The use case requirement documents (`.md`), BDD scenarios (`.feature`), and step definition implementations (`.py`) must be kept in sync at all times.
 Any change in logic or abstraction level in one artifact must be propagated to the others to maintain consistency and ensure the documentation accurately reflects the executable tests.

--   **Guarantee Verification Rule:** Each BDD scenario must explicitly check the use case's Success Guarantees on success paths and Minimal Guarantees on failure paths, ensuring consistent verification aligned with the requirement specification.
+-   **Guarantee Verification Rule:** Each BDD scenario must explicitly check the use case's Success Guarantees on success paths and Minimal Guarantees on use case failure paths, ensuring consistent verification aligned with the requirement specification.

 ## Test-bed